 Extra caution is warranted in the advanced internet era, where one can buy anything from anywhere around the world.
-People in Australia should be vigilant, when planning to take an online consult from an Ayurveda Practitioner, sitting in overseas (outside Australia), who might although be treating you based on true Ayurveda Principles, but might be completely unaware of the legislation etc. behind the type and cetegory of Ayurvedic herbal medicine allowed in Australia.
-That overseas Practitioner can unknowingly send the restricted ayurvedic herbs or ayurvedic medicine to you in Australia.
-For safety reasons, this type of ordering of ayurvedic medicine from overseas should not be encouraged.
+People in Australia should be vigilant, when planning to take an online consult from an Ayurveda Practitioner, sitting in overseas (outside Australia), who might although be treating you based on true Ayurveda Principles, but might be completely unaware of the legislation related to the cetegory of Ayurvedic herbal medicine allowed in Australia.
+That overseas Practitioner can unknowingly send the restricted Ayurvedic herbs or Ayurvedic medicine to you in Australia.
+For safety reasons, this type of ordering of Ayurvedic medicine from overseas should not be encouraged.
 There is a reason why Australia has restricted and categoried certain type of Ayurvedic Medicine in Australia and that reason is to keep Australians safe and avoid any harmful effects.

-So in nutshell, an Ayurvedic Medicine when taken after a detailed Ayurvedic consultation with an Ayurvedic Practitioner in Australia and closely monitored by the same Ayurvedic expert, is generally considered safe and free from side effects, but contrast can be seen in cases, who like to experiment with their Ayurvedic medicine without proper expert Ayurvedic supervision.
+So in nutshell, an Ayurveda Medicine when taken after a detailed Ayurveda consultation with an Ayurveda Practitioner in Australia and closely monitored by the same Ayurvedic expert, is generally considered safe and free from side effects, but contrast can be seen in cases, who like to experiment with their Ayurvedic medicine without proper expert Ayurvedic supervision.